exoplatform/exo-documentation/docs/Manage-Space.rst

 Space templates concept is not directly exposed to users.
 From their perspective, they simply pick a type when creating a space.

-If the space creator choose a template from the pulldown, a description of the selected template is displayed below the pulldown:
+If the space creator chooses a template from the pulldown, a description of the selected template is displayed below the pulldown:
    -  Community: A general purpose area for collaboration and communication of a digital community.
    -  Projects: A project space where members coordinate on tasks toward a predefined outcome.
    -  Communication : Interpersonal communication where a space groups are involved in exchange of ideas, skills and interests.